Raat Akeli Hai

-Raat Akeli Hai is a 2020 Indian Hindi-language thriller drama film directed by Honey Trehan.
-Starring Nawazuddin Siddiqui, Radhika Apte, Shweta Tripathi, Tigmanshu Dhulia, Shivani Raghuvanshi, Nishant Dahiya, Gyanendra Tripathi, Ila Arun, Swanand Kirkire, Nitesh Kumar Tiwari and Aditya Srivastava, the film follows a small-town cop who is summoned to investigate the death of an elderly family member.
-Raat Akeli Hai was released on Netflix on 31 July 2020.
-The film received critical acclaim for its performances and direction.
-Nawazuddin Siddiqui earned a Best Actor award at the Filmfare OTT Awards while the film also won Best Film at the ceremony.
+Raat Akeli Hai is a 2020 Indian Hindi-language crime thriller film directed by Honey Trehan.
+The film stars Nawazuddin Siddiqui, Radhika Apte, Shweta Tripathi, Tigmanshu Dhulia, Shivani Raghuvanshi, Nishant Dahiya, Gyanendra Tripathi, Ila Arun, Swanand Kirkire, Nitesh Kumar Tiwari, and Aditya Srivastava.
+It follows a small-town cop who is summoned to investigate the death of an elderly family member.
+The film was released on Netflix on 31 July 2020.

+The film received critical acclaim for the cast performances and direction, with Siddiqui winning the award for Best Actor at the Filmfare OTT Awards while the film also won Best Film at the ceremony.